paulofmandown/mister-discord-rpc/readme.md

 ## Running

+Grab the latest binary from the [releases page](https://github.com/paulofmandown/mister-discord-rpc/releases)

 You can run MiSTerDiscordRPC.exe by double-clicking or running from a cmd prompt.

 When running from the cmd prompt you have the option to provide the MiSTer's hostname via argument: